+- Tenure and promotion be granted.

-- Tenure and promotion be granted. - Tenure and promotion be denied - Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once). - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+- Tenure and promotion be denied

+- Tenure granted and promotion denied

+- Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once) In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer. ).

-8.C.
+- Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.

+118.C.
 For Tenure:

-- Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once).

-Tenure be denied.
+Tenure be granted.

+- Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once). - Tenure be denied.
+IS THIS CLAUSE NECESSARY?

-8.D.
+118.D.
 For Promotion to Associate Professor:

 - Promotion be granted. - Promotion be denied.

-8.E.
+IS THIS CLAUSE NECESSARY?

+811.E.
 For Promotion to Full Professor:

-- Promotion be granted. - Promotion be denied. - 8.E.I.
-The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant criteria for tenure and/or promotion, and the department Tenure and Promotion Committee's vote and recommendation by November 15. - 8.E.II.
-Once the appropriate committee has made its recommendation, the chairperson of the committee shall so advise the candidate in writing within two weeks.
-In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the criteria.
+- Promotion be granted. - Promotion be denied. - The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant unit criteria for tenure and/or promotion, and the department Tenure and Promotion Committee's vote and recommendation by November 15. - Once the appropriate committee has made its recommendation, the chairperson of the committee shall so advise the candidate in writing within two weeks.
+In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the relevant unit criteria.
 In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
 A candidate may at this time submit additional information to the Dean(s) if s/he believes his/her case not to have been adequately represented.
 This is the final time, prior to any appeal processes at which any new information can be added to the file during the entirety of the review process.

-8.F.
+118.F.
 Procedure for Cross-Appointed Faculty Members